We are very excited to offer you many great opportunities to interact with Oregon State students! Login to Handshake to get started.

 We prefer to schedule interviews at least 5 business days in advance; please plan accordingly!

-We facilitate some scheduling for the College of Business Career Success Center, please include this in your reservation note if this is your prefered location.
+We facilitate some scheduling for the College of Business Career Success Center, please include this in your reservation note if this is your preferred location.

 Providing parking when available; if unavailable, daily permits for guest can be purchased here.